granthverma/Website-builder-onlyfrontend-only/README.md

 ![Alt text](website-builder.png)

 > This repository contains the code for the internship assignment, focusing on frontend development using Next.js.
-The project is a website builder designed to create and customize websites with a frontend-only approach.
+The project is a website builder designed to create and customize websites with a frontend-only approach

 ### Project URL